Humble Pie ‘Performance Rockin’ the Fillmore’: Doctor’s Orders

 On July 8, 1971, Humble Pie opened for Grand Funk Railroad at Shea Stadium—a show that sold out faster than the Beatles’ appearance there—but by the time Performance Rockin’ The Fillmore hit record shops, Frampton had quit, replaced by Clem Clempson for the next successful phase of Humble Pie’s career.
 There were more gold records, and headlining tours, to come.

-For the full, sad tale of Humble Pie’s leader, Simon Spence’s All Or Nothing: The Authorized Story of Steve Marriott is a must-read.
+For the full, sad tale of Humble Pie’s leader, Simon Spence’s All Or Nothing: The Authorized Story of Steve Marriott is a must-read [available here].
 Marriott died at the age of 44, perishing in a house fire set by his lit cigarette when he passed out in bed.
-Frampton of course went on to superstardom with his own live album Frampton Comes Alive in 1976, and is still semi-active.
-Ridley passed away from complications of pneumonia in 2003; Shirley turned 71 in 2023, always willing to recount his days as part of one of the most rockin’ ensembles ever.
+Frampton of course went on to superstardom with his own live album Frampton Comes Alive in 1976, is still semi-active, and finally got inducted into the Rock Hall in 2024.
+Ridley passed away from complications of pneumonia in 2003; Shirley turned 72 in 2024, always willing to recount his days as part of one of the most rockin’ ensembles ever.

 Bonus Video: Watch Humble Pie perform “Rollin’ Stone” live in 1971